yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

-# Function Generator with AD9833 module #
+# DDS Function Generator with AD9833 module #

 Doing some work on Audio Amplifiers and Light organs in 2016 I needed a function generator but didn't call one my own.
 So in order to have some fun, putting together a simple one was the only option.